 Learn about the promising new developments in laser surgery for treating glaucoma from the specialists at Eye Consultants of Pennsylvania.
 Glaucoma is a painless disease, often called the “silent thief of sight” because many patients don’t know they have it until significant vision has been permanently lost.
 With proper treatment, we can help you prevent further vision loss.

 Eye Consultants of Pennsylvania is the leading ophthalmology practice in Berks, Schuylkill, Lebanon, Lancaster and Montgomery counties.
 We have an excellent track record of success in glaucoma treatment and offer four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.

-Our highly qualified board certified ophthalmologists – Edna Z. Mahmood, MD, Elliot B. Werner, MD, Mehul H. Negarsheth, MD, and Justin M. Shaw, MD – have extensive experience in the various treatments and surgeries for glaucoma as well as new advancements that show great promise.
+Our highly qualified board certified ophthalmologists – Mehul H. Nagarsheth, MD and Abhishek Nemani, MD – have extensive experience in the various treatments and surgeries for glaucoma as well as new advancements that show great promise.

 Laser Surgery for Glaucoma